GongXiangbo/Text-sentiment-analysis/README.md

 - warm_up: default=1500
 - weight_decay: default=1e-2
 - max_len: default=128
-- model: default="bert-large-uncased", it is also recommended to use "roberta-large" or "xlnet-large-cased"
+- model: default="bert-large-uncased", it is also recommended to use "roberta-large"

 Example:
 ```